kevinorellana01/vpc-cloudformation-project/README.md

 This repository contains an Infrastructure as Code (IaC) project to create a complete Virtual Private Cloud (VPC) on AWS using AWS CloudFormation.
 The project includes defining and provisioning VPC components like subnets, routing, an Internet Gateway, a bastion server, and EC2 instances.

+For the full documentation of the project: [Medium](https://medium.com/@kevinn.orellana01/cloudformation-project-creating-an-aws-vpc-using-infrastructure-as-code-946ad0305f1c)

 ## Project Overview

 This project demonstrates how to use AWS CloudFormation to create and manage a fully functional VPC environment.
 The architecture was designed and implemented as part of a hands-on learning experience in the Cloud Engineering Academy.